History of the English monarchy: John

 Whereas many of the clauses in the charter were formal terms pertaining to specific policies pursued by John—whether with regard to raising armies, levying taxes, impeding merchants, or arguing with the Church—the most famous clauses aimed at a deeper elaboration of the rights of subjects to set out the limits of central government.
 Clause 39 reads: "No free man shall be taken or imprisoned or disseised or outlawed or exiled or in any way ruined ... except by lawful judgment of his peers or by the law of the land."
 Clause 40 is more laconic: "To no one will we sell, to no one will we deny or delay right or justice."
 These clauses addressed the whole spirit of John's reign and by extension the spirit of kingship itself.
 For the eleven years in which John had resided in England, his barons had tasted a form of tyranny.
 John had used his powers in an arbitrary, partisan, and exploitative fashion and had used the processes of law deliberately to weaken and menace his noble lords.
 He had broken the spirit of kingship as presented by Henry II back in 1153, when he traveled the country offering unity and legal process to all.

 Unlike earlier charters of liberties, Magna Carta included an enforcement mechanism in the form of a council of 25 barons who were permitted to wage "lawful rebellion" against the king if he violated the charter.
 The king had no intention of adhering to the document and appealed to Pope Innocent who annulled the agreement and excommunicated the rebel barons.
 This began the First Barons' War, during which the rebels offered the crown to Philip II's son, the future Louis VIII of France.
-(Note: Louis VIII's claim to the English throne came by his wife Blanche of Castile, Henry II's granddaughter and John's niece.)
+Louis' claim to the English throne came by his wife Blanche of Castile, Henry II's granddaughter and John's niece.

 By June 1216, Louis had taken control of half of England, including London.
 While he had not been crowned, he was proclaimed King Louis I at St Paul's Cathedral, and many English nobles along with King Alexander II of Scotland gave him homage.
 In the midst of this collapse of royal authority, John died abruptly at Newark Castle on 19 October.